CenterBLC/N1904/docs/features/framespec.md

 Value | Description | Frequency
 ---|---|---
-A0 | Agent or subject of the action | 25654
+A0 | Agent or subject of the action (prototypical agent) | 25654
-A1 | Direct object or the entity directly affected by the action | 15570 A2 | Indirect object or secondary entity affected by the action | 2577 AA2 | Adverbial roles in a sentence | 92
+A1 | Direct object or the entity directly affected by the action (prototypical patient) | 15570 A2 | Indirect object or secondary entity affected by the action (prototypical recipient) | 2577 AA2 | Adverbial roles in a sentence | 92

 The values behind these identifiers are in the following format: